(For Ph.D., D.M.A., and Ed.D. candidates only)

 Electronic Theses and Dissertation (ETD) Embargo Policy

 Graduate students can elect to withhold their electronic thesis or dissertation for up to two years before the work is available for download from the University of Miami’s Scholarly Repository.
 The metadata for all theses and dissertations regardless of the availability option elected (i.e., open access, UM campus only, or embargo) will be immediately available for viewing in the university’s Scholarly Repository after the Dissertation Editor has approved and released the thesis or dissertation to the repository.
 If embargo is elected by the student, the existence of the student’s information page will appear in the Scholarly Repository right away displaying title, defense date, abstract, committee, keywords, etc., but the PDF of the electronic thesis or dissertation will not be downloadable until the term of embargo elected has expired.
 After the elected embargo period has expired the electronic thesis or dissertation will be released for open access in the Scholarly Repository.
-Students requesting embargo should carefully review the details of embargo election described in the ETD Availability Agreement form posted on the ETD website to ensure they fully understand the terms of access for their embargoed work.
+Students requesting embargo should carefully review the details of embargo election described in the ETD Availability Agreement form posted here to ensure they fully understand the terms of access for their embargoed work.

 Research in Residence

 Once a student has completed all course and required research credit hours, he or she must enroll in Research in Residence status until the degree has been granted.
 Research in Residence status is considered full-time enrollment.
 Time restrictions on obtaining degrees will be strictly enforced and can be waived only by the Dean of the Graduate School.
 Research in Residence students, while not required, may purchase or receive any perquisites that are normally available to graduate students.
 (See Recency of Credit section.)